Probabilistic Active Goal Recognition: Inference and Planning for Active Goal Recognition

 where \(\gamma\in[0,1]\) is the discount factor, and the expectation is taken over the stochastic belief transitions and observer‐state dynamics induced by \(\pi^O\).

 Correspondingly, we define the action‐value function

 which gives the expected return when the observer takes action \(a_t\) in \((j_t,u_t)\) and thereafter follows policy \(\pi^O\).

-The optimal policy \(\pi^{O*}\) is defined as the policy that selects the action maximizing the expected future value at each time step, which satisfy the standard Bellman relations:
+The optimal policy \(\pi^{O*}\) is defined as the policy that selects the action maximizing the expected future value at each time step, which satisfies the Bellman relations:

-To evaluation the Q-function in Equation~\ref{line:q_function}, we decompose the expectation over the possible future observer states and observations that influence the update of the joint belief.
-This leads to the expansion of Line~\ref{line:q_function}:
+To evaluate the Q-function in Equation~\ref{line:q_function}, we decompose the expectation over the possible future observer states and observations that influence the update of the joint belief.
+This leads to the expansion of Equation~\ref{line:q_function}:

-recall \( f(j_t, u_{t+1}, o_{t+1}) \) is the joint belief update function specified in Equation~\ref{f_transition}.
+where \( h(j_t, u_{t+1}, o_{t+1}) \) is the joint belief update function specified previously in Equation~\ref{f_transition}.
 The observation likelihood under the belief \( j_t \) is computed as:

-This formulation highlights how the observer policy \(\pi^O\) affects the future expected reward: by determining the action $a_t$, the observer controls the transition to the next state $u_{t+1}$, which affects the subsequent observation $o_{t+1}$, and thereby influences the updated belief $j_{t+1}.$ Because the reward $R(j_t)$ depends on the confidence in the actor’s goal encoded in the belief, the observer is incentivized to choose actions that lead to informative observations.
-This captures the essence of the PAGR problem: the observer is not just passively reacting to observations but actively selecting actions to accelerate goal inference by driving belief updates toward greater certainty.
+This formulation highlights how the observer policy \(\pi^O\) affects the future expected reward, that is by determining the action $a_t$, the observer controls the transition to the next state $u_{t+1}$, which affects the subsequent observation $o_{t+1}$, and thereby influences the updated belief $j_{t+1}.$ Because the reward $R(j_t)$ depends on the confidence in the actor’s goal encoded in the belief, the observer is incentivized to choose actions that lead to informative observations.
+This captures the essence of the PAGR problem where the observer is not just passively reacting to observations but actively selecting actions to accelerate goal inference by driving belief updates toward greater certainty.